DevataDev/AvProxy/readme.md

 - Contains bug fixes and minor improvements (see at changelog)
 - another futures in developing(see at TODO)

-contact avproxymedia@ google mail
+avproxymedia@ google mail

-donate $20 as thanks if you are using freeware version of AvProxy
+donate $20 by BTC as thanks if you are using freeware version of AvProxy

 bitcoin:3M5qi4ZjrQegLUNifBQkie9Wk3FZqFU3h8